 Lake Creek Campground

-The Sangre De Cristo mountain range is one of the most unique in the world, featuring the world-famous Sand Dune National Park on their western edge and a gorgeous valley on their eastern side that Westcliffe resides in.
+The Sangre De Cristo mountain range is one of the most unique in the world, featuring the world-famous Sand Dune National Park on its western edge and a gorgeous valley on the eastern side that Westcliffe resides in.
 Lake Creek Campground will give you access to the plethora of hiking trails that cover the Sangre de Christos, but be ready for small campsites that won’t be great for big rig drivers.

 - Closest Town: Hillside (3mi), Westcliffe (16mi)